Adei Ad: Founding

-Adei Ad was established in 1998 by a group of students at the Sdot Amir yeshiva in Shvut Rachel.
-It is named after a Bible verse from Psalm 132:14: "This is my resting place for ever and ever."
+The outpost was established in 1998 by a group of students at the Sdot Amir yeshiva in Shvut Rachel.
+Initially named Shvut Rachel F, it was later named Adei Ad after a Bible verse from Psalm 132:14: "This is my resting place for ever and ever."
+It is located near the Shvut Rachel settlement and the Palestinian village of Duma.
+The outpost began as one trailer inhabited by Boaz and Segula Melet and their children.
+It grew to 10 trailers by the following year.